KonferCA/SPUR-Onboard/.github/ISSUE_TEMPLATE/04-frontend-feature.md

 ---
 name: Frontend Feature
-about: An addition to the frontend.
+about: An addition or refactor to the frontend.
 title: "[FE Feat] Describe what to add here"
 labels: enhancement, frontend
 assignees: ''